kirpalsingh17/javaScript-important-concepts-understanding/README-JS4.md

 Note that in order to use the Maybe monad, we need to define it first.
 In this case, we've defined a simple Maybe class with flatMap and map methods, but there are many other monads that can be used in different situations.
 When working with monads, it's important to understand their behavior and limitations, and to use them appropriately for the problem at hand.

+---

 #### What is a functor in JavaScript?
-In functional programming, a functor is an object that implements a map method, which allows you to apply a function to the values inside the functor.
-Functors are a way to generalize the concept of mapping over a collection to other types of data structures, such as Maybe, Either, and Promise.
+In functional programming, a **functor is an object that implements a map method, which allows you to apply a function to the values inside the functor.** Functors are a way to generalize the concept of mapping over a collection to other types of data structures, such as Maybe, Either, and Promise.

 In JavaScript, an object is considered a functor if it has a map method that takes a function as its argument, and returns a new functor with the result of applying the function to the original value.
 Here's an example of a simple functor in JavaScript: